MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/eval-create-eval-environment.md

 ---
-title: Create the Microsoft 365 Defender Evaluation Environment
+title: Create the Microsoft 365 Defender Evaluation Environment, by activating or enabling trial licenses, and continue on to Microsoft Defender for Identity (MDI) eval.
-description: Set up your Microsoft 365 Defender trial lab or pilot environment.
-keywords: Microsoft 365 Defender trial, try Microsoft 365 Defender, evaluate Microsoft 365 Defender, Microsoft 365 Defender evaluation lab, Microsoft 365 Defender pilot, cyber security, advanced persistent threat, enterprise security, devices, device, identity, users, data, applications, incidents, automated investigation and remediation, advanced hunting search.product: eADQiWindows 10XVcnh search.appverid: met150 ms.prod: m365-security
+description: Set up your Microsoft 365 Defender trial lab or pilot environment by activating trial licenses before setup of Microsoft Defender for Identity (MDI) and other M365D evaluations. search.product: eADQiWindows 10XVcnh search.appverid: met150 ms.prod: m365-security